 Welcome to Caregiver - You are Doing Too Much 101.
-In today's lesson, we are going to discuss the helicopter style of caring and the importance of taking breaks for self-care as you care for your LOWD (loved one with dementia).
-Alright class, let's sharpen those pencils and get to work!
+In today's lesson, we will discuss the helicopter style of caring and the importance of taking breaks for self-care as you care for your LOWD (loved one with dementia).
+Alright, class, let's sharpen those pencils and get to work!

 What is helicopter caring?

-Yup, overhead, oversee and overdo.
-I was an overly focused caregiver to my mom with Alzheimer's and I was doing too much!
-In my own defense, I used this style of caring to prevent my mom from experiencing getting hurt, being misunderstood, and protecting her independence but all that attention was just a recipe for my own burnout.
+Yup, overhead, oversee, and overdo.
+I was an overly focused caregiver to my mom with Alzheimer's, and I was doing too much!
+In my own defense, I used this style of caring to prevent my mom from experiencing getting hurt, being misunderstood, and protecting her independence.
+Still, all that attention was just a recipe for my own burnout.

 Are you helicopter caring?

 Yes, attention.
-That is the keyword especially when we are speaking about a helicopter-style of caring am I right?
-Well, it is also the key question that I would like to propose to you.
+That is the keyword, especially when speaking about a helicopter-style of caring.
+Am I right?
+Well, it is also the key question I would like to propose.
 How much attention do you give to yourself?
 How much attention do you give to your loved one?

-If you are like me then, you are giving them A LOT - so much that it takes away from the attention you should give to yourself.
+If you are like me, you are giving them a lot - so much that it takes away from the attention you should give yourself.
 This was the case for me.
 I made it incredibly difficult to prioritize any type of wellness in my life specific to my mental and physical health.
 My reasoning for justifying this?
 I was preserving as much normalcy for my mom as possible.

 Why does helicopter caring happen?

-At the age of 58, my mom was living with early-onset Alzheimer's and life became very different from the one she was accustomed to living.
+At the age of 58, my mom was living with early-onset Alzheimer's, and life became very different from the one she was accustomed to living.
 Never one to catch sitting down relaxing, my mom was on the go from before the sun came up to after the moon was shining bright in the sky.
-At the time, I admired this about her, her energy, her grind but I realized later on when I became her full-time caregiver that it may not have been the healthiest form of living.
+At the time, I admired this about her, her energy, and her grind, but I realized later, when I became her full-time caregiver, that it may not have been the healthiest form of living.

 How do we prevent overbearing care?

 To be honest, the first step for me was to extend grace to myself for neglecting my needs.
-My second step, giving myself permission to prioritize my focus on my immediate needs, both mental and physical.
-Creating a wellness routine that I could easily practice daily; whether that was staying active every day or sitting with a book to read at night.
+My second step is allowing myself to prioritize my focus on my immediate mental and physical needs and creating a wellness routine that I could easily practice daily, whether staying active every day or sitting with a book to read at night.
 It made a difference in the style of care for my mom.